Healthy Homes Assessment Woodridge

 What We Do

-We specialise in a variety of solutions to make sure that you are fully informed about the condition of any property you may be thinking of buying or selling in addition to other solutions.
+We are specialised in a range of solutions to make sure that you are completely informed about the condition of any property you might be thinking of buying or selling as well as additional services.

-With our systematic approach to your property inspection and the latest software technology including digital photos imbedded into your report, you are able to actually see any issues discovered.
-With our detailed report, it’s easy to understand why we have so many clients who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the Report, you can actually see any problems that might be identified.
+Through our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports